A Long Dayhike or Perfect Overnight Trip in the National Park

 About a quarter-mile beyond this junction (on the South Kaibab Trail), there's an emergency phone on the east side of the trail.

 If you're doing this 13-mile dayhike, you're going to turn to the west on the Tonto Trail.
 Except for a couple of glimpses, you won't see the Colorado River on this hike.

-Crossing the Tonto Platform - A 76-mile unmaintained trail
+Crossing the Tonto Platform

 The 4.6-mile section of the Tonto Trail between the South Kaibab and Bright Angel trails is the most heavily traveled portion of this east-west trail and the easiest to follow, due to the number of people who tread on it.
 Camping along the Tonto Trail is allowed by permit only and only at certain use areas, but there is little water available.
 Your best bet is Pipe Creek, but check with the backcountry office to see if it's running.
 And always filter water from backcountry sources that don't come from potable water spickets, such as those on the Bright Angel Trail.

 I recommend wearing long pants -- such as convertible pants, so you can remove the bottom portions later -- while hiking on the Tonto.
 While this particular section isn't as overgrown as other parts of the Tonto Trail, you can get quite scraped up by the brush if you wear shorts.

 Also, heat is extreme on the exposed Tonto Trail during the late spring to early fall, so if you really want to hike across parts of the Tonto Platform during that time of year, hike early or hike late and carry a LOT of water -- more than you think you'll need.

 About two miles from the junction of the South Kaibab Trail and the Tonto Trail, you'll come to Pipe Canyon and little Pipe Creek.
 A short detour from the Tonto Trail will bring you to this nice spot for a rest and snack or lunch break.
 A short distance further, you come to the pour-off.